taskflow/taskflow/README.md

 + Touching a taskflow from multiple threads are not safe.

 Cpp-Taskflow is known to work on most Linux distributions and OSX.
-Please [let me know](mailto:twh760812@gmail.com) if you found any issues in a particular platform.
+Please [let me know][email me] if you found any issues in a particular platform.

 # System Requirements
 To use Cpp-Taskflow, you only need a C++17 compiler: